 Crohns Disease Risk Psoriasis, Psoriasis increases the risk of Crohn’s disease in women.
 Research revealed that women with psoriasis have a fourfold risk of developing Crohn’s disease, based on data from two large cohort studies.
 On the other hand, psoriasis did not increase the risk of ulcerative colitis in either cohort.

 Researcher Abrar A. Qureshi said, “Certainly, this is a preliminary study, but it does begin to make sense because we are seeing patients with Crohn’s disease and psoriasis overlap.
-The inflammatory pathways that have been identified at the genetic level in genome-wide association studies makes sense as well, because there is overlap in the interleukin-12 and interleukin-23 pathways in psoriasis and Crohn’s disease.”
+The inflammatory pathways that have been identified at the genetic level in genome-wide association studies make sense as well, because there is overlap in the interleukin-12 and interleukin-23 pathways in psoriasis and Crohn’s disease.”

 The studies reveal similar pathways in IBD and psoriasis.
-Both Crohn’s disease and psoriasis are Th1-mediated conditions (which means, immune system uses Th1 helper cells to eliminate what it mistakenly deems as invaders inside our cells).
+Both Crohn’s disease and psoriasis are Th1-mediated conditions (which means, the immune system uses Th1 helper cells to eliminate what it mistakenly deems as invaders inside our cells).
 Ulcerative colitis is primarily mediated through the Th2 pathway (Th2 helpers work outside of the cells).

-The researchers analyzed 174,646 participants of the Nurses’ Health Study (NHS) and NHS II.
+The researchers analyzed 174,646 participants in the Nurses’ Health Study (NHS) and NHS II.
 The researchers identified nearly 4,400 cases of psoriasis in the combined studies.
 Psoriasis patients were generally older, had a higher body mass index, were less active, consumed more alcohol, and were more likely to be smokers.

 During follow-up (1996 to 2008 in NHS and 1991 to 2007 in NHS II), 423 study participants developed Crohn’s disease or ulcerative colitis.